QuteSaltyFish/cv_hw1/readme.md

 This is the first Homework of SE342

-The exe file is very big.
-And I don't know how to deal with it.
+The exe file is very big, so I didn't convert the python files into exe files.